daler/chromhmm-enhancers-umel/README.md

 The main configuration points are the following.
-If you want to generate enhancer calls for UMEL cells in the mm9 assembly, you do not need to make any changes, except perhaps for `CHROMHMM_THREADS` and `MEM_PER_THREAD`, which depend on your available CPU and RAM.
+If you want to generate enhancer calls for UMEL cells in the mm9 assembly, you do not need to make any changes, except perhaps for `CHROMHMM_THREADS` and `MEM_PER_THREAD` in the `config.yaml` file, since the values of these variables depend on your available CPU and RAM.

 - `config.yaml`.
-This file contains lots of documentation to describe exactly what is configured.
+This file contains lots of documentation to describe exactly what is configured and how to change it if needed.
+It is the main point of configuration.

 - `data.tsv`.
 The format of this file is described in `config.yaml`.
 It defines URLs or local paths from which to acquire data as well as how they should be labeled.

 - `config/` directory.
+This is specifies which datasets are used for different ChromHMM models.
 See the `config.yaml` for a description.

 ## Run